There are currently no products in the cart.

 Some researchers have also argued that consuming protein shortly before a workout can be advantageous for maintaining strength and reducing recovery time.

 Other studies have found that consuming protein immediately following your training may also help to increase muscle protein synthesis after intense exercise.

 How does sleep impact this process?

-Sleep also plays an important role in our ability to maintain muscle mass while we are cutting weight.
-Amongst other things, our bodies utilize the time we sleep to actively rebuild damaged muscle tissue.
-During sleep, levels of certain hormones, as well as, muscle protein synthesis are elevated in the body, helping us to repair the damage that has been done to our muscles.
+Sleep also plays an important role in your ability to maintain muscle mass while you’re cutting weight.
+Amongst other things, your body utilizes the time you sleep to rebuild damaged muscle tissue.

-A chronic lack of sleep ultimately means that our bodies won’t able to properly react to and recover from exercise-induced muscle stimulation.
+A chronic lack of sleep ultimately means that your body won’t be able to properly react to and recover from your workouts.
 Over time, this can lead to breakdowns in muscle tissue and an overall loss of muscle mass.

-If you want to minimize muscle loss during a fat loss program, there are three crucial things you need to do:
+In order to mitigate muscle loss during a weight loss program, there are three crucial things you need to do:

 - Only moderately restrict your calories.
 A large reduction in calories may lead to more rapid weight loss, but it is also associated with greater amounts of muscle loss.

 - Eat a high-protein diet.
 Consuming 1 – 1.2+ grams of protein per pound of body-weight will help you to maintain muscle and burn more fat during a calorie-restricted diet.